MReavley/Slice36/README.md

 ## Features

 -MX Spacing
--Reversible PCB, designed around 0805 smd components to be hand-solderable or assembled by JLCPCB.
+-Reversible PCB, designed around 0805 smd components to be hand-solderable or using an assembly service.
 -Built around the Seeeduino Xiao RP2040(hooray USB-C), using KMK.
 -Laser cut aluminium plate, secured by the soldered in switches for clean look without fasteners